 In many parts of the country back-to-school is just around the corner.
 We’re talking days here, not weeks.
-The promise of a hot and lazy summer filled with pool days and late night drive in movies that stretched out before us at the end of May, is now like a sunset fading in your rear-view mirror.
+The promise of a hot and lazy summer filled with pool days and late night drive-in movies that stretched out before us at the end of May, is now like a sunset fading in your rear-view mirror.

-Whether you are a homeschool mom, a public or private school mom, a mom of preschoolers; a stay-at-home mom, a working mom or a caregiver for children who are school aged, this post is for you.
+Whether you are a homeschool mom, a public or private school mom, a mom of preschoolers, a stay-at-home mom, a working mom, or a caregiver for children who are school aged, this post is for you.

 However you approach the educational experience, I have some very simple but useful tips for making the most of a great school year.

 I have found (very recently) that I actually love getting up about an hour before my family wakes up.
-I use this time to exercise, have my personal devotion time, and even just sit in stillness while I drink my coffee and mentally prepare for my day.
+I use this time to exercise, have my personal devotion time, and even just sit in stillness while I drink my coffee and prepare for my day.
 I’m mentally alert, spiritually fed, and sufficiently caffeinated long before my kids wake up.
 It’s made all the difference in our mornings.

 Are you a social butterfly?
 Make a carpool plan with your neighbors to take kids to school or organize a playgroup for other homeschool kids.
 If cooking is your thing, look at a way to incorporate a meal planning system into your routine.
 You are uniquely created with some outstanding talents and abilities.
 Refocus on those gifts.

 We try to alternate sports and seasons with our kids’ activities so that we are never away from home at dinnertime more than a few nights a week.
 Better grades, more downtime, closer friendships or more community service may be your goals.
 Knowing that will help you determine the best ways to plan and spend your time this school year.

 When the days get crazy, and let’s all face it, the days are always crazy, I can reset my heart and mind on the truth of God’s promises.
 I usually can’t go too many days without this Daily Bread before I’m left starving and parched.
-Keeping our compasses pointing in the right direction will help steady us!
+Keep your compass pointing in the right direction and watch what happens!

 I can easily spend a lot of mental, physical, and emotional energy chasing dreams, hopes, and ideals that will always elude me.
 I too easily look around me and see what “she’s doing, what she has, how she’s doing it” and feel jealous, defeated, or like I’m coming up short.

 The school year is a very full time for most families no matter how you approach learning and no matter the schooling option you have chosen.
 The days are packed full of all kinds of good things but very rarely can we do it all…or do it all well.

 If getting involved in a mid-week church service is important to you then your daughter can’t be in ballet four nights a week.
 If saving for and taking a cool trip over spring break is on the docket, then maybe you should cut the little-used gym membership, Netflix subscription, and daily Starbucks run from your expenses.

-One of the greatest things mothers and managers of our homes can do is to “make plain our vision” for our families.
-Setting very clear and reasonable expectations for everyone in your household is such an important part of having a peaceful school year.
+One of the greatest things mothers and managers of our homes can do is to “make plain the vision” for our families.
+Set very clear and reasonable expectations for everyone in your household; it is such an important part of having a peaceful school year.

 It may feel like an extra step to write things out or plan out calendars and schedules, but I promise you the effort is worth it when doing so allows everyone to stay in the loop of family life.
 When we illuminate the path, we are essentially casting a wide net to effectively communicate with the members of our household.

 Before our homeschooling years, when my kids were younger, they were all in a mother’s day out program two mornings a week.
 They loved it but I think I loved it more.
-At least one of those days each week, I’d meet a handful of my girlfriends who were other mothers in the same season of life, for lunch.
-Better than filling up our tummies we were filling up our hearts.
-We were qualifying and validating the current challenges (and joys and laughs) of motherhood.
-Those lunches helped to pull me out of post-partum depression, self-pity, and often offered perspective on handling marriage snafus.
+At least one of those days each week, I’d meet a handful of my girlfriends for lunch.
+We were all walking through a similar season of life.

 Starting the school year off smoothly and keeping it running like a well-oiled machine doesn’t have to be daunting.
 By taking the proper means necessary to prepare for the trip you’re much more likely to enjoy the scenery and views!